 Any additional thoughts or notes on Titanium development?

 My big wish at the moment is to have multiple build configurations per project and I’ve had a ticket raised for that.
-Basically it would allow you have a single project and then build multiple outputs that have different TiApp.xml and info.plist files, use/not use specific asset folders etc. The idea being that you’d be able to create white label apps more easily, maintain separately language versions or lite/full versions of apps.
+Basically, it would allow you to have a single project and then build multiple outputs that have different TiApp.xml and info.plist files, use/not use specific asset folders, etc. The idea being that you’d be able to create white label apps more easily, maintain separately language versions or lite/full versions of apps.

 A big thanks to Jason for taking the time to give us some insight into his experience and success with Titanium app development.
 We know the rest of the community, as well as the Appcelerator team ourselves, get excited when we see beyond what is possible with Titanium to what is now reality.